 My first photos were of dogs and critters and trees that I would find near my family's cottage where I grew up in Argentina.
 I slowly started focusing on still life, a natural evolution that got me shooting open suitcases and other similarly "dramatic" inanimate things.

 Today I have a fascination for abandoned rural buildings, their textures, their minute details; I record the stories whispered by their silence, their aging and their decay.
-I find beauty in the forsaken and look for ghosts of seasons past.
+I find beauty in the forsaken and its resilience to the elements.

-Among other notable organizations and publications, my images have been used or published by the National Geographic Society, the American Museum of Natural History, Smithsonian Magazine and Microsoft, and licensed to some of the biggest corporations in North America, Europe and Asia.
-They have been on display in public galleries across Manitoba (Winnipeg, Steinbach, Winnipeg Beach, Onanole) and also adorn walls in Canada, the United States, Australia and England, among other countries.
+Among other notable organizations and publications, my images have been used or published by the National Geographic Society, the American Museum of Natural History, Smithsonian Magazine and Microsoft, and licensed to some of the largest corporations in North America, Europe and Asia.
+They have been on display in public galleries across Manitoba (Winnipeg, Steinbach, Winnipeg Beach, Onanole) and are also hanging on walls in Canada, the United States, Australia and England, among other countries.

 *Photo courtesy of Ronni Cohan